kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <p align=center>Do you have an idea for features?
 Now is a great time for all interested parties to ask me about including capabilities you think would make this project as valuable as it can be.
 Just submit an "Issue" (see the tab above) describing the device feature that would interest you.  rdetiger asks for compatibility with Adafruit μCs.
 I think that is a great direction for me to look into.
 My best guess is that the Adafruit Metro 328 will run this code and accept this board without any trouble.
 Thank you!</p>

 <dl><dt>05 May 2020</dt></dl>My cassette top will arrive tomorrow.
-The design for the bottom is complete sans any changes I will learn from examining the top when I get it.
+The design for the bottom is complete, sans any changes I will learn it needs from examining the top when I get it.

 <dl><dt>03 May 2020</dt></dl>Still working on the cassette bottom.
 Since it is substantially more detailed than the top side, it is taking longer.